joshbegley/nyt-latest/README.md

 `The first of the FIFA Club World Cup quarter-finals came to life just before half-time as the Brazilians of Fluminense edged out Al Hilal`\
 https://nytimes.com/athletic/6472492/2025/07/04/fluminense-al-hilal-cwc-hercules/

-**Live Updates: Frantic Search for the Missing After At Least 13 Killed in Texas Flood**\
+**Live Updates: Frantic Search for the Missing After at Least 13 Killed in Texas Flood**\
 `The authorities confirmed that 20 girls were still missing as a result of the flooding along the Guadalupe River, but the full scope of the disaster was not clear.`\
 https://nytimes.com/live/2025/07/04/us/texas-floods-guadalupe-river